kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h3><b>The line dividing front end web developer jobs and DevOps jobs is getting really REALLY small</b></h3>
 <p>As mentioned above, knowing how to manage cloud-based services is desirable skillset.
 This is because DevOps, the rapid but safe deployment of code, is as common as Git commits in the web dev world.</p>

-<p>Knowing how to automate a build/unit test/deployment process using combinations of <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a>, <a href="https://www.docker.com/">Docker</a>, <a href="https://kubernetes.io/">Kubernetes</a>, etc. is rapidly becoming a required skill.
+<p>Knowing how to configure an automated build/deployment process using things like <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a>, <a href="https://www.docker.com/">Docker</a>, <a href="https://kubernetes.io/">Kubernetes</a>, etc. is rapidly becoming a required skill for FE devs.
 Currently, I only have better-than-basic knowledge of this stuff, which probably prevented my moving forward for a few interviews.</p>

 <p>If you're a front end developer, you're using npm to manage app dependencies and Git to manage source code.
 Cloud services have a somewhat parallel process so spend some time learning them.</p>
 </li>